zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-14.md

 This is English as a Second Language Podcast episod e 1,303.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Go to ESLPod.com for more information about us.
-Thi s episode is a dialogue between Regina and Bob about a problem with Bob’s b ill – the indication of how much he should pay a certain company.
+This episode is a dialogue between Regina and Bob about a problem with Bob’s b ill – the indication of how much he should pay a certain company.
 Let’s get sta rted.

 [start of dialogue]